 Pedernales Falls State Park (2585 Park Road 6026, Johnson City) is just outside of Austin, but it feels like you’re worlds away from the hustle and bustle of the city.
 For a $6 per person (ages 13 and older) entry fee, you can camp, hike, mountain bike, picnic, swim, tube, or fish.
 Local wildlife is abundant as well–we saw a deer, an armadillo, and a praying mantis!
 We found the main falls first and hiked up part of the river before heading to the picnic area for lunch.
 We spent the remainder of our time there in the swimming area, mostly wading, hiking, and making rock towers.

 Sandy Creek Park

 Sandy Creek Park (9500 Lime Creek Road, Leander) is located on Lake Travis.
 This 25-acre park is an ideal spot for swimming, nature walks, birding, camping, boating, and fishing.
-Admission is $10 per vehicle.
+Admission is $5 per person (CASH ONLY).